HamzaAli8/game-transactions-api/README.md

 This demo project showcases a simple RESTful API which has several endpoints that can be accessed and used to manipulate data within a provided database.

-Built with Java, Spring and Hibernate (ORM for Spring), which supports CRUD operations.
+Built with Java, Spring and Hibernate (ORM for Spring).
+It supports simple CRUD operations.

 ## Installation & Run